astraio/api-docs/README.md

 While tested and stable, this version of Astra is a **preview release** which we'll be actively expanding.

 We have plans for implementing usage endpoints, cache rulesets, auth tokens, query ranges/paging, and more.
-If there's an object type, transform, or other feature you need, please don't hesitate to [contact us](mailto:hello@astra.io).
+If there's an object type, transform, or other feature you need, please [contact us](mailto:hello@astra.io).

 #### Contents